gobeyondidentity/developer-docs/versioned_docs/version-v1/guides/integrate-with-azureb2c.md

 Before continuing, make sure the following prerequisites have been met:

 * Access to an Azure AD B2C tenant with admin privileges
 * Access to a Beyond Identity tenant with admin privileges.
-If necessary, sign up for a tenant at https://www.beyondidentity.com/developers/signup
+If you don't have one, contact your administrator.
 * Add a realm to your Beyond Identity tenant to contain your application and users (separate to the default Admin realm).
 See https://developer.beyondidentity.com/docs/v1/using-bi-for-auth

 ## Configure Beyond Identity as an Identity Provider